czodroid/openwrt-busybox-czo/README.md

  editing savehistory
  and busybox applet, that are not provided with openwrt's busybox.

+## Binaries for TP-Link Archer C7 v2

+You can download my new busybox for TP-Link Archer C7 v2 on my [Releases page](https://github.com/czodroid/openwrt-busybox-czo/releases).

+Copy it to your OpenWRT
+ `scp busybox_1.36.1-42_mips_24kc.ipk root@sw-marion:/tmp/`
+and install it on your router
+ `opkg install /tmp/busybox_1.36.1-42_mips_24kc.ipk`
+and `reboot` it!

 ### Size

 Doing a `ls -al /overlay/upper/bin/busybox /rom/bin/busybox` you can know the size of BusyBox.